1. Integrate with Data Lakehouse

 Then click Create, you will see the catalog streamnative created

-Then detail the catalog, here we need to record the value of the IAM user arn.
+View the catalog details and capture the value of the IAM user arn.
 The Snowflake Open Catalog will use this arn to access our AWS bucket.

 Create ARN